What to expect after deworming your dog?

 Dogs are curious animals and they like to explore just about everything with their mouths.
 Unfortunately, this often means they pick up a few undesirables along the way.
-Intestinal parasites are common canine passengers so regularly worming dogs is important to help keep your pet healthy.
+Intestinal parasites are common canine passengers, feeding on the dog's precious blood and nutrients.
+Symptoms of worms include scooting (when your dog rubs its bottom on the ground), a dull coat, weight loss, low energy and diarrhoea.

-Fortunately, dog worming (sometimes known as deworming) is quite straightforward.
+Fortunately, regular dog worming (sometimes known as deworming) can protect your pet and your family.
+It's easy to do and is the best way to keep worms at bay.
 There are a lot of treatment options available, the most common being tablets and spot-ons.
 But, once you’ve found the right product for your pet and given them the treatment, what happens next?
 Find out what to expect after your dog has been wormed.

 The first few hours after deworming your dog